Home » City Guide

-Split is a historic city on the Adriatic coast, founded as a Greek colony in the 4th century BC and later expanded by the Romans.
+The Split city walk takes in the historic Croatian city on the Adriatic coast.
+It was founded as a Greek colony in the 4th century BC and later expanded by the Romans.

 The city’s most famous landmark, Diocletian’s Palace, was built in 305 AD by Emperor Diocletian as his retirement residence.
 It remains a living monument, now housing homes, shops, and restaurants within its ancient walls.